azhx/blagoblag/content/drafts/known-unknowns-zero-days-in-the-wild.rst

 have no visibility into how they're used.

-When we occasionally do get insights into what targeted exploitation looks like in the real world, it generally confirms this perspective: when the attack is concerned about stealth, vulnerabilities and exploits can be used in the wild for long periods of time without detection.
+When we occasionally do get insights into what targeted exploitation looks like in the real world, it generally confirms this perspective: when the attacker is concerned about stealth, vulnerabilities and exploits can be used in the wild for long periods of time without detection.
 Both the Trident exploit as well as the exploits found in the Hacking Team dump demonstrate this.
 We shouldn't